philippinespire/pire_lcwgs_data_processing/scripts/GenErode_wahab/README.md

 #### Reference

-Use the 20k version (scaffolds > 20kbp) of the best reference genome that was used for probe development and mkBAM.
+Use the 20k version (scaffolds > 20kbp) of the best reference genome that was used for probe development and mapping.

 If there is no 20k reference genome, create it.
 First copy the best reference genome (e.g. `scaffolds.fasta`) to the `GenErode_Spp_20k/reference` directory.